-In this article from the December 2011 issue of Ceramics Monthly, David Bolton explains and demonstrates his use of vinyl sign masking to add depth and texture to his work.
-He cuts the masking with a (surprisingly affordable) sign cutter that hooks up to a computer just like a printer—but instead of printing it cuts the vinyl.
+In this article from the Ceramics Monthly archives, David Bolton explains and demonstrates his use of vinyl sign masking to add depth and texture to his work.
+He cuts the masking with a (surprisingly affordable) sign cutter that hooks up to a computer just like a printer–but instead of printing, it cuts the vinyl.
 Bolton then applies the masking, sandblasts the surface, and applies underglaze to the recessed areas.
 But after that, he takes a drastic departure from most highly graphic surface techniques by finishing his pieces with the unpredictable surfaces of wood firing.
 The combination of these seemingly opposite treatments actually heightens the impact of each one. —Jennifer Poellot Harnetty, editor.

 The creation of my current body of work started with atmospheric firing, in this case wood firing.
 I fired with salt at the University of Evansville and at the School of the Art Institute of Chicago.
 I had my first taste of wood firing at Central Michigan University, which later led me to push for a wood kiln where I currently teach.
 I fire my work in a train kiln at the College of Lake County in Grayslake, Illinois, and in Dan Anderson’s Mounds Anagama.